TakshashilaInst/High-Tech-Geopolitics---PLI-Schemes/README.md

 Data is collected from government websites, articles and press releases by the government, links have been given.
 The data points in red are sourced from a Press Release (https://www.pib.gov.in/PressReleasePage.aspx?PRID=1710134) by the Union Government.
+The data which we couldn't get has been marked by a '-'.